 • Search for night birds near camp, including Striped, Crested, Barn, Black-and-white, and Mottled Owls, as well as Common and Great Potoos

-• Visit the mountain village of Nuevo Vigia, accessible by piragua (locally made dugout canoes)
+• Visit Nuevo Vigia, located on the banks of the Rio Chucunaque, accessible by piragua (locally made dugout canoes)

 • Immerse yourself in wildlife—on a walk, or from your balcony or hammock ...